Room Addition Permit Requirements in Kansas City, MO

 Frequently Asked Questions

-Estimated permit fees for Room Addition projects in Kansas City, MO range from $320 – $960.
+Estimated permit fees for Room Addition projects range from $320 – $4,000.
 Fees vary based on project scope and valuation.

 It depends on the specifics of your project.
 Some smaller Room Addition projects may be exempt from permit requirements, while larger ones typically require a permit.
 Use our free lookup tool to check your specific situation.

-Typical approval time for Room Addition permits in Kansas City is About 4 weeks.
+Typical approval time for Room Addition permits is about 4 weeks.
 More complex projects may take longer if plan review is required.

 Learn More About Room Addition Permits